ycsin/Project-Deep-Clean/README.md

 ------------

-Since Samsungs TouchWiz ROM is extremely bloated with some some useful features.
+Since Samsungs TouchWiz ROM is extremely bloated with features.
 Project Deep Clean is aimed to provide a comprehensive removable list with descriptions so that we can completely remove useless ~~features~~ and files that we don't need without breaking the functionalities that we actually want to use.

 ## Disclaimer
-*This is **not** noob-friendly.* I do expect things to break so that you can tell us whats wrong and we will improve this script together.
+*This is **not** noob-friendly.* I do expect things to break so that you can tell us what's wrong and we will improve this script together.

 This script can break things in an unexpected, possibly horrible way.
 Please do a **full backup** of your current setup before attempting.
-If anything goes terribly wrong, I wont laugh at you but you will be on your own.
+If anything goes terribly wrong, I won't laugh at you but you will be on your own.
-If that disclaimer doesnt scare you, lets proceed.
+If that disclaimer doesn't scare you, let's proceed.

 > Qui Audet Adipiscitur